Cheapest monthly rolling energy tariff in the UK (guide)

 Do I need a smart meter to get a cheap monthly rolling tariff?

 Not always.
 Some tariffs (especially certain smart or time-of-use deals) require a smart meter, while many standard rolling tariffs don’t.
-If a deal requires a smart meter, confirm installation timelines and what happens if it can’t be fitted.
+Switching is free and possible even without a smart meter.

 Can I switch if I’m moving home soon?